Skip to content

 What is Amazon Q Developer (and how it relates to CodeWhisperer)

-Amazon Q Developer is AWS’s branding for the developer-facing AI assistant that absorbed CodeWhisperer in 2024.
-It runs as an IDE plugin (VS Code, JetBrains, Visual Studio), in the AWS Console, and as a CLI.
-The model layer sits on Bedrock, which means Q can route to Anthropic, Amazon’s own models, or other Bedrock providers depending on the workload.
+Q Developer absorbed CodeWhisperer in 2024 and now carries AWS's branding for the developer-facing AI assistant.
+You run it as an IDE plugin (VS Code, JetBrains, Visual Studio), inside the AWS Console, and from a CLI.
+The model layer sits on Bedrock, so Q routes to Anthropic, Amazon's own models, or other Bedrock providers depending on the workload.

 What is GitHub Copilot in 2026

-Copilot in 2026 is no longer just inline tab-complete.
-The product line now includes Copilot Chat (in-IDE chat with codebase context), Copilot Workspace (issue-to-PR planner), Copilot Edits (multi-file inline edits), agent mode (autonomous task execution against your repo), and Spaces (custom contexts pinned to a project).
+Inline tab-complete is the smallest part of Copilot now.
+The product line has grown into Copilot Chat (in-IDE chat with codebase context), Copilot Workspace (issue-to-PR planner), Copilot Edits (multi-file inline edits), agent mode (autonomous task execution against your repo), and Spaces (custom contexts pinned to a project).

 Pricing splits across Individual, Business, and Enterprise tiers.
-Verify current Copilot pricing at github.com/features/copilot/plans.
-Enterprise adds organization-wide policies, audit logs, and a content-exclusion control for sensitive repos.
+Check current Copilot pricing at github.com/features/copilot/plans.
+Enterprise layers on organization-wide policies, audit logs, and a content-exclusion control for sensitive repos.

 Pricing and licensing